Facebook exec ducks questions about IPO debacle

 Sandberg, who visited her alma mater with her parents and two children, only once made reference to the IPO in her speech.
 After urging the graduates to use Facebook to stay in touch, she said: "We're public now, so could you please click on an ad or two while you're there."

-She told the crowd that she sometimes suffers from anxiety: "When things are unresolved, I get a tad anxious," said the 42-year-old who became one of Harvard's wealthiest alumni after the IPO.
+She told the crowd that she sometimes gets anxious: "When things are unresolved, I get a tad anxious," said the 42-year-old who became one of Harvard's wealthiest alumni after the IPO.
 "People have never accused me of being too calm."

 She chatted and posed for photos with dozens of students after the speech.
 Several said they had accepted jobs with Facebook.
 "I'll see you over the summer," she said to one of them.